the-mvm/the-mvm.github.io/_posts/2021-04-02-back-to-basics.md

 Then the magic spark was ignited, the parameters (weights) of the perceptron could be "learnt" by a process of minimizing the difference between known results of particular observations, and what the perceptron is actually calculating.
 It is this process of learning what we call **training the neural network**.

->This idea is so powerful that even today it is one of the fundamental building blocks of what we call AI.
+<tweet>This idea is so powerful that even today it is one of the fundamental building blocks of what we call AI.</tweet>

 From this I will try to explain how this simple concept can have such diverse applications as natural language processing (think Alexa), image recognition like medical diagnosis from a CTR scan, autonomous vehicles, etc.